andrewsiah/MetaRLGym/README.md

 - **Experience**: Single interaction $(s_t, a_t, r_t, s_{t+1})$ with environment
 - **Step**: Taking action $a$ to transition from $s_t$ to $s_{t+1}$
 - **Self-Play/Imagination Rollouts**: LLM simulating steps without environment interaction
-- **Lifetime/Trial**: Multiple episodes of the same task with environment interaction
+- **Lifetime/Trial**: One or Multiple episodes of the same task with environment interaction
 - **Meta-Trajectory**: Collection of episode data $D = \{\tau_1, \tau_2, ..., \tau_H\}$ from a trial
 - **Free Shots**: Initial exploration episodes with zero rewards to prevent under-exploration
 - **POMDP** (Partially Observable Markov Decision Process): A generalization of MDPs where the agent receives observations instead of full states, requiring inference over hidden state.